Sandhya-byte/the-content-startup/site/content/posts/2019-08-06-digital-footprints-part-2.md

 ### So, how Io T works?

 <p class="has-text-color has-black-color">
-  Io T is a collection of web enabled devices that collects, send and acts on the data acquired by it as and when it receives the information.
+  IoT is a collection of web enabled devices that collects, send and acts on the data acquired by it as and when it receives the information.
 These devices collects these information through sensors and other hardware and guess what they can talk with other machines as well.
 </p>

 <p class="has-text-color has-black-color">